-Policy approved by the Board of Trustees - July 1, 1998 Policy approved by the Board of Trustees - March 22, 2017 Policy approved by the Board of Trustees - June 24, 2020 Policy approved by the Board of Trustees - April 26, 2023
+Policy approved by the Board of Trustees - July 1, 1998 Policy approved by the Board of Trustees - March 22, 2017 Policy approved by the Board of Trustees - June 24, 2020 Policy approved by the Board of Trustees - April 26, 2023 Policy approved by the Board of Trustees - March 26, 2025

-Teaching by an administrative employee must be approved on a prior teaching basis by the employee's respective vice president; and must be done outside the normal workday.
-Teaching shall normally be limited to 3 ECH per semester; however, may be extended to a maximum of 6 ECH, subject to prior review and supervisory approval.
-Administrative employees who are teaching part-time and, for any reason, are unable to meet a class must be given a deduction in salary for that class.
+Part-time teaching by an administrative employee must be pre-approved by the employee's supervisor (supervisor letter) and respective Cabinet leader and should be done outside the normal work schedule.
+In the event an employee's part-time teaching assignment overlaps their normal work schedule, the employee must follow the procedure outlined below.
+Teaching of credit courses shall normally be limited to 3 ECH per semester; however, may be extended to a maximum of 6 ECH, subject to prior review and supervisory approval.
+Assignment of noncredit courses will be evaluated on an individual basis.
+Administrative employees who are teaching part-time and, for any reason, are unable to meet a class, will be given a deduction in pay for that class.